 The directors are required by the Companies Act of South Africa 71 of 2008, to maintain adequate accounting records and are responsible for the content and integrity of the financial statements and related financial information included in this report.
-It is their responsibility to ensure that the financial statements fairly present the state of affairs of the company as at the end of the financial year and the results of its operations and cash flows for the period then ended, in conformity with the International Financial Reporting Standard for Small and Medium-sized Entities.
+It is financial year and the results of its operations and cash flows for the period then ended, in conformity with the international Financial Reporting Standard for Small and Medium-sized Entities.
 The external auditors are engaged to express an independent opinion on the financial statements.